RUNBGD/RUNBGD/src/pages/post/na-ćošku-beograda-corner-talk.md

 >
 > Ljubiša sells prunes.
 There was a wave tucked between that one man with the batteries and light bulbs and the fish market on the other side.
 The day was miserable, but not Ljubiša.
 Nope!
 Bro shouts, he waved, neither a smaller type, nor a larger arm extension.
 Dancers would tear at the flexibility.
 I said, I'll visit him!
 To cheer me up.
 Such guys always cheer me up.
 So it would be.
 >
 > \- Here you go, young man!
-He yelled at me from under that hat, tucked right up to her joined eyebrows, so that it was difficult to distinguish the border where one begins and the other ends.
+He yelled at me from under that hat, tucked right up to her joined eyebrows, so that it was difficult to distinguish the border where one begins and the other ends.\
->
-> * I would like to buy some prunes, I said.
+> - I would like to buy some prunes, I said.\
-> * It’s good, as long as it’s not African, hehe!
+> - It’s good, as long as it’s not African, hehe!
 Ljubiša is joking a little!
-I never needed… Four daughters, my brother!
+I never needed… Four daughters, my brother!\
-> * Uh, congratulations!
+> - Uh, congratulations!
 I answered, without false respect…
 >
 > The man was really so unrealistically wiggly and energetic, and the day has never been more shitty.